Featured Researcher - Archive

 2023, Armijo, K.M., Overacker, A., Madden, D., Parish, J., Nelson, M., Radman, I. Brumback, K., and Kruizenga, A., “Experimental Operation of a Prototype 750C Advanced Chloride Molten Salt Bellows Valve,” 27th SolarPACES Conference, Sydney, Australia.

-Dr. Michel Izygon (Tietronix)
+Michel Izygon (Tietronix)

 Dr. Michel Izygon has been involved in the design and performance assessment of central receiver solar plants since the 1980s—on projects such as Themis in France, Solar One and Solar Two in the United States.
 For the past 12 years, Dr. Izygon has been part of the Independent Engineering Team for the Ivanpah project, responsible for monitoring the control system.
 Similarly, he is part of the Lenders Technical Advisory team for two CSP plants in Ashalim, Israel, also responsible for the control system.
 He has been part of the Independent Engineering team that worked to resolve multiple issues at the Crescent Dunes project, focusing on the solar field.
 Dr. Izygon has spearheaded the development of TieSOL, a suite of software that leverages the power of GPUs for Ray Tracing based computation of all the optical losses associated with the operation of solar tower power plants.
-Dr. Izygon has also been working in collaboration with NREL on the innovative Non-Intrusive Optical (NIO) method for characterization of heliostats.
+Dr. Izygon has also been working in collaboration with NLR on the innovative Non-Intrusive Optical (NIO) method for characterization of heliostats.
 As part of Tietronix advanced software services, Dr. Izygon has been involved in the infusion of Digital Twin and MBSE technologies to NASA/Johnson Space Center..

 michel.izygon@tietronix.com

-Stephanie Meyen (NREL)
+Stephanie Meyen (NLR)

-Stephanie Meyen has recently joined the Thermal Energy Systems Group at NREL in February 2024.
+Stephanie Meyen has recently joined the Thermal Energy Systems Group at NLR in February 2024.
 As an Optical Engineer, she has extensive experience in the development of optical metrology systems and procedures, prototype performance testing and data analysis.
 Her most recent work at the University of Arizona’s Richard F. Caris Mirror Lab, focused on measurement techniques to evaluate the surface shape of giant telescope mirrors to guide the polishing during manufacturing.
 Between 2007 and 2014, she was an enthusiastic CSP researcher at the DLR, working at the Plataforma Solar de Almeria in Spain.
 During that time, she led the international working group that created the SolarPaces reflectance measurement guideline.
-At NREL she will focus on topics that involve metrology and standards, which includes taking over the lead of the IEC PT 62862-4-3 working group..
+At NLR she will focus on topics that involve metrology and standards, which includes taking over the lead of the IEC PT 62862-4-3 working group.

 Stephanie.Meyen@nrel.gov